LennartHennigs/RG35XX-H-Notes/README.md

 If you find this information helpful please consider giving it a ⭐️ at GitHub and maybe [buy me a ☕️](https://ko-fi.com/lennart0815).

-- **Last update**: 05-18-24
+- **Last update**: 05-23-24
 - Take a look at the [CHANGELOG](https://github.com/LennartHennigs/RG35XX-H-Notes/blob/main/CHANGELOG.md) to see any recent updates
 - **Using Version**: [Batocera rg35xx-cfw V40](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_batocera_20240306)

 ## Intro

 - Batocera is a Linux-based custom firmware (CFW) for retro gaming for multiple devices/platforms.
+- Batocera is 32-bit firmware.
 - There is now a port for the Anbernic RG35XX-H.
+- The current version is: [Batocera rg35xx-cfw V40](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_batocera_20240306).
 - It provides a better experience than the stock firmware.
 - This document tries to describe how to set it up and use it.

-- This is standing on the Shoulder of Giants.
-Many of the tips here come from [beanioz on Reddit](https://www.reddit.com/r/RG35XX_Plus/comments/1b2zcyk/batocera_a_few_tips/).
+*Note*: This guide is standing on the shoulder of Giants.
+Many of the tips here come from [beanioz on Reddit](https://www.reddit.com/r/RG35XX_Plus/comments/1b2zcyk/batocera_a_few_tips/) and other people on Reddit.

 ## Setting up the device